aleksandr-vin/aleksandr-vin.github.io/_posts/2021-05-19-everywhere-calypso.md

     D-G-A7-D
     B7-Em7-A-D

 Love it.
-Started with chords, then made an etude, then added approach to 3rds and finished with brocken chords and a bit more:
+Started with chords, then made an etude, then added approach to 3rds and finished with broken chords and a bit more, this pattern, i.e.:
-This pattern, i.e.:

     F#-G-F#-D-A

 Need to make my etude for next time.
-Was allowed to use no more then 2 half-notes for 4 lines.
+Was allowed to use no more than 2 half-notes for 4 lines.